mautic/developer-documentation-new/docs/components/tracking_script.rst

 ``onValidate()``
 ================

-Called before default Form validation.
-You can use it to override the default Form validation.
+Called before default Form validation - use it to override the default Form validation.

-Return ``True`` to skip the default Form validation continue with Form processing.
+Return ``True`` to skip the default Form validation and continue with Form processing.
 Return ``False`` to skip the default Form validation and prevent the Form submission.
 Return ``null`` to execute default Form validation.